 Download a high resolution image of Lt.
 Governor Taylor

-Taylor was sworn in as Ohio’s 65th Lieutenant Governor on January 10, 2011, the same day Governor John R. Kasich named her to lead CSI Ohio – the “Common Sense Initiative” to reform Ohio’s regulatory policies, as well as to serve as the director of the Ohio Department of Insurance.
-These two assignments dovetail together and provide the perfect launching pad for working to make Ohio a jobs – and business – friendly state.
-CSI Ohio will review Ohio’s regulatory system to eliminate excessive and duplicative rules that stand in the way of job creation and the regulatory mission of the Department of Insurance is a good place to start.
+Taylor was sworn in as Ohio’s 65th Lieutenant Governor on January 10, 2011, the same day Governor John R. Kasich named her to lead CSI Ohio – the “Common Sense Initiative” to reform Ohio’s regulatory policies, as well as to serve as Director of the Ohio Department of Insurance.
+These two assignments dovetail together and provided the perfect launching pad for working to make Ohio a jobs – and business – friendly state.
+CSI Ohio reviews Ohio’s regulatory system to eliminate excessive and duplicative rules that stand in the way of job creation and the regulatory mission of the Department of Insurance was a good place to start.
+Taylor served as Director of the Department of Insurance through March 2017.

 As a state legislator, Taylor was instrumental in passing Ohio’s 2005 tax reform package that reduced personal income taxes by 21 percent.
 The measure also eliminated the tangible personal property tax, the corporate franchise tax and the inventory tax imposed on businesses.
 She was a member of the House Finance, Ways and Means, and Education committees and was recognized by the United Conservatives of Ohio as a “Watchdog of the Treasury.”
 The National Federation of Independent Business (NFIB), the nation’s largest small-business group, also named Taylor a “Guardian of Small Business” for her outstanding voting record on behalf of Ohio’s small-business owners.